 With my work I want emphasize people to question the relationship between our fears, our selves and nature.

 Wednesday, December 30, 2009

 I made a model of a fictive gallery room, using the same visual reprezentaiton as a real room.
 The image was indistinguishible.
 Inside the model, at the back wall, I placed a text appropriated from one of Rosemarie Trockel's artworks: "Ich Habe Angst" ( "I am scared" ).
 Originally this sentence was placed behind an altar in a church in Germany.

 The camera was focused inside the model, so there was no possibility to recognize this new room as fiction, viewed at the website besides video stream from the other rooms, in which were placed artworks from the other artists.

 Tuesday, December 29, 2009

-TRANSFORMERTransformer is a site specific art work, created for the conference room at the American
+TRANSFORMERTransformer is a site specific artwork, installed at conference room at United States

-The concept of this work takes advantage of specific situation related to location of the
+Concept of this work contemplates a specific situation related to location of the

 Considering this situation, and partially invoking the american phenomenon of the moving house, I proposed a new embassy building which is flexible and movable.
 The new embassy building can be rebuilt according to current conditions and needs.
-This is possible, because the building is based on the principle of portable offices and container houses.
-This offices and houses are made from shipping containers, which are used for transportation of the majority of commodities in the world.
+This is possible, because the building is based on the principle of portable offices and shipping container houses, which are usually used for transportation of the majority of commodities in the world.

 Thank to this material is the embassy able to move relatively quickly to any place and it is proposed as a blueprint for a serial production.

 The idea of a flexible modular building was inspired by the famous comic book, cartoon and movie series Transformers – robots in disguise.
 They embody a role of the good guys fighting against threat.
-Besides this, they have also been selling as variable toys.
+Besides this, they sold as variable toys.
 Each Transformer can be rebuilt into three different modes.

-Due to this fact, also each embassy can be transformed into three different modes.
+In accord to that, also each embassy building can be transformed into three different modes.

 - The first one represents the embassy - office building,

-- Second mode is the defense robot, into which can be the embassy transformed in case of threat.
+- Second mode is the defense robot, which embassy transforms to in case of a threat.